aiidateam/aiida-firecrest/README.md

 [black-link]: https://github.com/ambv/black

-### :bug: Fishing :bug: Bugs :bug:
+### :bug: Fishing Bugs :bug:

-First, start with running tests locally with no `config` file given, that would monkeypatch `pyfirecrest`.
+First, start with running tests locally with no `config` file given, that would monkeypatch pyfirecrest.
 These set of test do not guarantee that the whole firecrest protocol is working, but it's very useful to quickly check if `aiida-firecrest` is behaving as it's expected to do.
 To run just simply use `pytest` or `tox`.

 If these tests pass and the bug persists, consider providing a `config` file to run the tests on a docker image or directly on a real server.
-Be aware of versioning, `pyfirecrest` doesn't check which version of api it's interacting with.
-(TODO: open an issue on this)
+Be aware of versioning, pyfirecrest doesn't check which version of api it's interacting with.  (see https://github.com/eth-cscs/pyfirecrest/issues/116)

 If the bug persists and test still passes, then most certainly it's a problem of `aiida-firecrest`.
-If not, probably the issue is from FirecREST, you might open an issue to [`pyfirecrest`](https://github.com/eth-cscs/pyfirecrest) or [`FirecREST`](https://github.com/eth-cscs/firecrest).
+If not, probably the issue is from FirecREST, you might open an issue to [pyfirecrest](https://github.com/eth-cscs/pyfirecrest) or [`FirecREST`](https://github.com/eth-cscs/firecrest).